numpy/numpy/doc/neps/nep-00XX-array-function-protocol.rst

 1. A function to inspect available inputs, look for the ``__array_function__`` attribute on those inputs, and call those methods appropriately until one succeeds.
+This needs to be fast in the common all-NumPy case.

    This is one additional function of moderate complexity.
 2. Calling this function within all relevant Numpy functions.